djdcybersecurity/day-buckets-photo-organizer/README.md

 ## Author

-Developed and maintained by Daren Johnson.
+Developed and maintained by Daren